 Our high school program here at St. Mary Catholic Church, serves students in grades 9 through 12.
 We shatter the stereotype that church is boring!
-Our programs are created to celebrate our faith and life in a way that is fun for all teenagers and welcoming to those who are not Catholic or affiliated to any faith.
+Our programs are created to celebrate our faith and life in a way that is fun for all teenagers and welcoming to those who are not Catholic or affiliated with any faith.

 Registration & Permission Slips

-We offer social programs to our young people so that they may have fun and fellowship with one another, which allows our young people to build healthy, faith based friendships.
+We offer social programs to our young people so that they may have fun and fellowship with one another, which allows our young people to build healthy, faith-based friendships.
 We also offer spiritual programs that strive to connect our young people to the teachings of the Catholic Church and guide them to learn more about how to grow in their own relationship with God.

-As teens enter into high school it is essential for them to continue building their relationship with God and their peers; below are the programs we offer to facilitate this process.
+As teens enter high school it is essential for them to continue building their relationship with God and their peers; below are the programs we offer to facilitate this process.

 Not only do we strive to feed our young people spiritually, but we also do it physically.
 Following the 5pm Youth Mass, on Sunday’s that Youth Group meets, we provide a dinner for all our high school teens beginning from 6pm-7pm.
 This is an opportunity for our young people to enjoy a meal with friends and the adult volunteers that minister at Youth Group in order to build, and continue establishing deep relationships with one another.
 There is no cost, but donations are always welcomed.